Yu-Luo2/Yu-94870-portfolio/README.md

 # Yu-94870-portfolio
-(link to live site https://yu-luo2.github.io/Yu-94870-portfolio/)

-Hello, this is my public portfolio foe the Telling Stories with Data at CMU.
+This is my public portfolio for the Telling Stories with Data course at CMU.
 ![Explanation of data viz](1.jpg)

+# About me
+Hello:) My name is Yu Luo.I'm from MSPPM Flagship program.

+# What I hope to learn
+I hope I can learn practical data-design-balance skills and elementrary programming skills.

+# Portfolio
+Here's where all of my cool data visualization will go: